Mighty Man (Image Comics): Death

 Some time after Dragon's wife is seemingly murdered, he and Ann Stevens begin dating.
 Chelsea Nirvana, now in a man's body, manages to temporarily shape-shift into the Dragon.
 He shoots her to death, in the process stealing the form of Mighty Man.
-At Ann's funeral, Nirvana under the influence of the Wicked Worm attacks Dragon.
-However, he dies from exhaustion.
-The powers pass to the now-legless Dart.
-Naturally, as Mighty Man, Dart enjoys her/his new legs.
+At Ann's funeral, Nirvana under the influence of the Wicked Worm attacks Dragon, but he dies from exhaustion.
+The powers pass to the now-legless Dart (Jill August).
+Naturally, as Mighty Man, Jill August enjoys her/his new legs.

 New Ann

 The Savage Dragon series is now set on an alternate Earth to the one on which it was set for its first 75 issues.
-The original Earth is destroyed in Savage Dragon issue 103 and everyone from that original Earth, with a few exceptions, is killed, including the Mighty Man of that world.
+The original Earth is destroyed in Savage Dragon issue #103 and everyone from that original Earth, with a few exceptions, is killed, including the Mighty Man of that world.

 On this new Earth, Ann Stevens does not slip and does not realize she holds within her the power of Mighty Man.
 The lack of Mighty Man causes large changes in the history of that Earth.
 For instance, Mighty Man does not stop the jailbreak in Chicago and Dart is carried off to a remote tropical island by a villain named Mako and, as such, is never crippled or becomes Mighty Man herself.
 Avoiding the attentions of Chelsea Nirvana, Ann moves to Kansas City and is employed as a nurse.

 While looking for allies to help him overthrow this new Earth's leader, Dragon shows Stevens what she can do.
 Dragon realizes Ann needs training.
-While she trains, Berman's nephew, the intended inheritor of the powers, gains the form of Mighty Man for a time.
-However, he dies and the powers return to Ann.
+While she trains, Berman's nephew, the intended inheritor of the powers, gains the form of Mighty Man for a time, but he dies and the powers return to Ann.
 As Mighty Man, she joins the Liberty League.
 This group includes the Dragon, SuperPatriot and BattleTank.
 The group dissolves later.

 She later tries to stop the Galactus-like Universo from draining energy from the planet.

 Ann Stevens becomes pregnant and her child later gains Mighty Man's powers.
 After some destruction, Ann convinces her daughter to turn back and promises to guard her wrists so this would not happen again.

 Mighty Man also appears in various issues of Invincible in a minor capacity, such as being a guest at the funeral of the Guardians of the Globe and participating in large battles.